ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lcn/README.md

 For every device you can activate if it has regulators or not.

 ## Settings
-- Reconnect interval(sec) - how often adapters tries to connect.
-Default ever 30 seconds.
+- Reconnect interval(sec) - how often the adapter tries to connect.
+Default every 30 seconds.
 - Connect timeout(ms) - how long adapter waits for connection response inclusive authentication.
 Default 6 seconds.
 - Scan response timeout(ms) - how long adapter waits for answers by scan of modules.
 - Response timeout(ms) - timeout for control commands